 4. Scorpiodesign Shapeshifter EDC

-Prepare to have your mind blown.
-The Scorpiodesign Shapeshifter may have one of the most unique opening systems.
-When closed, the knife hardly even looks like a knife.
-If you’ve never used one, it’d take a few moments to figure out how to use it.
+Get ready to have your mind blown.
+The Scorpiodesign Shapeshifter features one of the wildest opening mechanisms out there.
+When it’s closed, it barely even looks like a knife—and if you’ve never handled one before, you’ll probably need a minute to figure out how it works.

 5. CRKT Fulcrum 2